mohammedatef33/AWS--Serverless-ToDo-/README.md

 - AWS CLI configured with your account:
   👉 `aws configure`
-- Node.js v18 or later
+- Node.js v18+
 - Serverless Framework installed globally:

 ```bash
 npm install -g serverless
 ```

-### 📥 1.
-Clone the Repository
+### 1. Clone the Repository

 ```bash
 git clone https://github.com/mohammedatef33/AWS--Serverless-ToDo-.git
 cd AWS--Serverless-ToDo-
 ```

-### 📦 2.
-Install Dependencies
+### 2. Install Dependencies

 ```bash
 npm install
 ```

-### 🚀 3.
-Deploy the App
+### 3. Deploy the App

-Make sure you're authenticated and then run:

 ```bash
 serverless deploy
 ```

-> This will deploy all Lambda functions, the API Gateway, and the DynamoDB table.

-Once deployed, note the API Gateway endpoint returned in the terminal.

 ---

 ## 📊 Operational Metrics

-The application uses **Amazon CloudWatch** to monitor and log:

-- Function executions
-- Errors and throttles
-- API Gateway access logs

-Logs are useful for debugging and tracking performance.
+- CloudWatch monitors all Lambda executions.
+- Logs for each API call can be viewed in the AWS CloudWatch console.

 ---

-## 🌍 External Contributors
+## 🤝 External Contributors

-This project is customized and maintained solely by Mohammed Atef based on an open-source template.
+- Thanks to the open-source community and original contributors for inspiration and base structure.

+---

+## 📜 License

+This project is licensed under the MIT License.template.

 ---